Skip to content

 “This could be the person you speak to on your first cold call or sales demo, so do everything you can to gain their trust and make them a fan of your product/service.”

-Establishing a strong relationship early on is vital to gain their support and positive influence.
+And remember, establishing a solid relationship early on is vital to gaining their support and positive influence.

 Jói added: